 This kicks off the chain reaction of errors/mistakes: When profit is not correctly defined, income is not correctly defined, and then saving is not correctly defined.
 It is with profit where the confusion about saving “equals” investment starts.
 The conceptual mess has been verbally papered over with capital investment/inventory investment or ex-ante/ ex-post and the representative economist has swallowed all this hook, line, and sinker.
 For the formally correct solution see (2014b).

-Because neither the Post-Neo-New Keynesians nor the Post-Neo-New Classicals have solved the profit puzzle and with it the saving-investment puzzle, they are collectively out of science (2013).
+Because neither the Post-Neo-New Keynesians nor the Post-Neo-New Classicals have solved the profit puzzle and with it the saving-investment puzzle, they are collectively outside of science (2013).

 Georgescu-Roegen, N. (1970).
 The Economics of Production.
 American Economic Review, Papers and Proceedings, 60(2): 1–9.
 URL